bacalhau-project/bacboot/README.md

 Only Ubuntu 22.04 has been officially tested.
 Debian 11 should work, as should anything reasonably Debian-ish.
 RHEL/CentOS and RHEL-alike distros are not yet supported but support *is* planned for those.

+You will need python3 installed and a working `apt` install - that's literally it.

 Enjoy!